dcyoung/dcyoung.github.io/_pages/cookbook.md

 - data pipeline
 - data augmentation
-- separate data code from model code... reusable data pipelines for model iteration/experimentation
+- separate data code from model code... reusable data pipelines for model iteration/experimentation/evaluation/prediction/debugging/data viz etc.
+- sanity check: visualize the input data at the point where it would enter the model... ie: the output of your pipeline AFTER any transformations or augmentations.

 ## Prototyping a model